nightmode/feri/docs/advanced/custom-config-file.md

 Now you can type `feri` and the custom config file will take of the rest.
 Even better, command line switches still take precedence.
 That means typing `feri --nowatch` will temporarily override the config file setting.

+Custom config files can be created manually like in the example above but for an even better template, run `feri --init` to have a custom config file created for you.

 Protip: Not just the [config](api/config.md#feri---config) but indeed all [API](docs/advanced/api/index.md#feri---api) features are available inside custom config files.

 ## License